Alpha

 Sharpe Ratio

-Tradewink uses alpha as part of its AI trading signal pipeline.
-Start getting signals that use this concept to find real opportunities.
+Tradewink uses alpha as part of its AI signal pipeline.
+Get daily trade ideas with full analysis — free to start.